 We created a Christmas gift that associated the PANDORA brand with attractive experiences, also for vulnerable families and children, as well as focused on a growing societal problem.

-Lærke Winther described the workshops as “a wonderful, warm experience”.
-Red Cross volunteers wrote to PANDORA and thanked them for a wonderful day and a father of two boys attending ARoS was thankful for the event in the P4-news.
+Actress and participant Lærke Winther described the workshops as “a wonderful, warm experience”.
+Red Cross volunteers wrote to PANDORA and thanked them for a wonderful day and a father of two boys attending ARoS expressed his gratitude for the event in the P4-news.

 The effort yielded a great result that exceeded the set KPIs: